Jason Isbell confirmed for ShoalsFest, here’s when you can get tickets - NewsBreak

 FLORENCE, Ala.
 (WHNT) – ShoalsFest is back for 2022; Lauderdale County native and Grammy-award winner Jason Isbell will be in town for the annual music festival…and he’ll be on stage both days.

-The two-day festival will take place Saturday, October 1 and Sunday, October 2 in Florence’s McFarland Park.Alabama city named #1 place to live: Report
+The two-day festival will take place Saturday, October 1 and Sunday, October 2 in Florence’s McFarland Park.Huntsville named #1 place to live in U.S. News and World Report survey

 Featured acts on Saturday include: